PiyushGargOfficial/TicTacToe-using-Socket.io-without-rooms/README.md

 c.So go to command prompt and cd path(path of where you downloaded ngrok.exe). d.Then type ngrok http PORT(PORT is the port number of your nodejs server). e.Enter and copy the ngrok site path and paste in your code.

+b.
+Put all the index files(static files) inside the public folder then start the server.